puppetlabs/puppet/CONTRIBUTING.md

       If you're going to refactor a piece of code, please do so as a separate commit from your feature or bug fix changes.

-      It's crucial that your changes includ tests to make sure the bug isn't re-introduced, and that the feature isn't accidentally broken.
+      It's crucial that your changes include tests to make sure the bug isn't re-introduced, and that the feature isn't accidentally broken.